Ruth Bader Ginsburg Released From Hospital And Is Doing Well

 Supreme Court Justice Ruth Bader Ginsburg was hospitalized on Friday night for chills and a fever, as The Inquisitr previously reported.
 Now, the 86-year-old justice has been released from the hospital and is reportedly doing well, according to a court spokeswoman.

 As AP News reports, Ginsburg was home and recovering after receiving treatment at Johns Hopkins Hospital.
-Originally, she was taken to a Washington D.C. hospital after the justices had gathered to discuss upcoming cases before being transferred for evaluation for a possible infection at Johns Hopkins, where she stayed for two nights.
+Originally, she was taken to a Washington D.C. hospital after the justices had gathered to discuss upcoming cases.
+She was then transferred for evaluation for a possible infection at Johns Hopkins, where she stayed for two nights.

 “Justice Ruth Bader Ginsburg was admitted to Johns Hopkins Hospital in Baltimore, Maryland, last night after experiencing chills and fever earlier in the day,” an official statement read.
 “With intravenous antibiotics and fluids, her symptoms have abated and she expects to be released from the hospital as early as Sunday morning.
 Further updates will be made when available.”